Mediation: Australia

 The National Mediator Accreditation System (NMAS) commenced operation on 1 January 2008.
 It is an industry-based scheme which relies on voluntary compliance by mediator organisations that agree to accredit mediators in accordance with the requisite standards.
+It was replaced in 2024 - 2025 by the AMDRAS.

-Mediator organizations have varying ideals of what makes a good mediator which reflect the training and accreditation of that particular organization.
-Australia did not adopt a national accreditation system, which may lead to suboptimal choice of mediators.
+Mediator organisations have varying ideals of what makes a good mediator which reflect the training and accreditation of that particular organisation but to be recognised as AMDRAS training they must comply to certain norms.